doriansmiley/lotusJS-MWV/README.md

 }
 ````

 If you are working in typescript you can take advantage of class decorators and use the declarative syntax.
 Lotus-MVW exposes two decorators `@inject` and @`bindable`.

 The `@injectable` decorator will use the reflection API to inject objects mapped on your application's context to properties and accessors.
-When using `@inject` you have to pass a reference to your application's injector as follows:
+When using `@inject` you have to pass the id value of your context, for example:

 ````
-@inject(myContext.injector)
+@inject('MyContext')
 public serviceFactory:HttpServiceFactory;
 ````
-Most applications will make their context a singleton, or supply some other global reference so the context can be located upon evaluation of decorator functions.
-For example:
+The value of the context id is defined by its override of the `toString` function.
+In this case:
 ````
 export class TestContext extends Context{

-    private static INSTANCE:IContext = null;

     constructor(model:Object, params:Object){
         super(model,params);
-        if (TestContext.INSTANCE != null ) {
-            throw( 'TestContext.INSTANCE: Singleton class has already been instantiated' );
     }

-        TestContext.INSTANCE = this;
+    public toString():string{
+        return 'TestContext';
     }

     public mapObjects(){